 Now, before we move on to the final alteration I do have one thing to say.
 DON’T GO LOOKING TO RUN INTO YOUR EX ON PURPOSE!
 If you do that and they catch on to what you are doing then without a doubt you are going to appear to be desperate and that is going to have the opposite effect of what you are supposed to do.

-Alterations You Need To Make For An Item or Possessions Exchange With Your Ex
+6. Alterations You Need To Make For An Item or Possessions Exchange With Your Ex

 Ah, and here it is…